-- .1 All process, mechanical, electrical, control and miscellaneous equipment related to a System shall be successfully installed and tested by the Contractor in accordance with S Section 01210 City Supplied Equipment and Section 01650 Equipment Installation and any specific requirements noted in other Divisions.
-Form 103 Certificate of Satisfactory Performance shall be completed for each item. - .2 Piping, wiring, and other conduit systems shall be finished and tested.
-Form 103 Certificate of Satisfactory Performance shall be completed. - .3 Electrical connections shall be completed, inspected, and tested per the requirements of Division 16.

-- .4 Control systems shall be completed and the related control software debugged, as per Divisions 11, 15, and 17. - .5 Temporary equipment shall be installed and tested as necessary to ensure that it functions reliably and consistently through the Commissioning Period. - .6 Prior to completing Form 103 Certificate of Satisfactory Performance, all applicable regulatory inspections shall be completed to the satisfaction of the governing authorities.
+- All process, mechanical, electrical, control and miscellaneous equipment related to a System shall be successfully installed and tested by the Contractor in accordance with Section 01210 City Supplied Equipment and Section 01650 Equipment Installation and any specific requirements noted in other Divisions.
+Form 103 shall be completed for each item. - .2 Piping, wiring, and other conduit systems shall be finished and tested.
+Form 103 shall be completed. - 3 Electrical connections shall be completed, inspected, and tested per the requirements of Division 16. - .4 Control systems shall be completed and the related control software debugged, as per Divisions 11, 15, and 17. - .5 Temporary equipment shall be installed and tested as necessary to ensure that it functions reliably and consistently through the Commissioning Period. - .6 Prior to completing Form 103, all applicable regulatory inspections shall be completed to the satisfaction of the governing authorities.